andryuha77/Theory_of_Algorithms/README.md

  '(0 1 0 1 0 0 1 1)
 ```
 #### Solution steps:
+This problem was easy to complete by slightly modifying the previous solution to number 7 problem.
+* Define function chse that takes three lists
+* if the value of list x null, return empty space
+* Then go thru statement and check if the list x contains 0 or 1 respectively adding necessary values to the new list.

 ---
 9. Write a function sod2 in Racket that takes three lists x, y and z of equal length and containingonly0’sand1’s.
 Itshouldreturnalistcontaininga1wherethenumberof 1’s in a given position in x, y and z contains an odd nubmer of 1’s, and 0 otherwise.
 For example: